 Just as many coastal villages of the Ria de Arousa, Cambados has an harbour.
 In this harbour the fresh seafood enters.
 It are those seafood that combines very well with the famous Albariño wine from the region.
 Besides fishing many seafood is gathered by the locals themselves.
 When the sea recedes and the tide comes in, the residents, mainly women, go to the beach and gather delicious shellfish to eat the same day.

 The city town is attractive to have a small walk.
-Just have a look at the image above to see the city.
 In the old centre of Cambados you will find some of the most remarkable Pazos, traditional country houses of the notables in Galicia.

-Your walk will definitely lead you to the main city square.
+Your walk will definitely lead you to the main city square, the famous Plaza de Fefiñáns.
 Once there, you’re back where you begon, because at this main square the yearly Festa do Albariño takes place.
 In the end, you always end up with wine in Cambados, capital of the Albariño.

 Thinking about Cambados?
 Definitely worth a visit if you like wine.
 If wine is not your biggest passion, you can still pass by the city when touring around the Rias Baixas, but don’t make Cambados you’re number one stop.
 There are more lovely places to visit at the Rías Baixas, like for example O’Grove & La Toxa or Sanxenxo.